Most side effects from vaccines given at age four are mild, temporary, and resolve without medical intervention.

 Though uncommon, some serious side effects can occur after vaccinations at age four:

-• Anaphylaxis: A severe allergic reaction causing difficulty breathing, swelling of face/throat, and rapid heartbeat; requires emergency care immediately.
+- Anaphylaxis: A severe allergic reaction causing difficulty breathing, swelling of the face or throat, hives, dizziness, weakness, or rapid heartbeat; this requires emergency care immediately.

-• Febrile seizures: Convulsions triggered by high fever; while alarming, these usually do not cause permanent damage.
+- Febrile seizures: Convulsions triggered by fever; while alarming, these usually do not cause permanent damage.

 The Role of Vaccine Ingredients in Side Effects

-Some side effects stem from vaccine components designed to boost immune response:
+Some side effects stem from vaccine components designed to help the immune system respond:

-• Additives like aluminum salts: Used as adjuvants to enhance immunity; may cause local soreness but are safe at low levels used in vaccines.
+- Additives like aluminum salts: Used as adjuvants in some vaccines to enhance immunity; they may contribute to local soreness but are used in carefully regulated amounts.

 The Importance of Reporting Side Effects After Vaccination